-They can be seen in two places in the walkround area, on the way to Wolf Wood (the males) or on the path up to the polar bear viewing platform (the females & young).
+They can be seen in two places in the walkround area, on the way to Wolf Wood and next to the snow leopards.

 There are estimated to be less than 2,500 markhor remaining in the wild.
 As well as being poached for the traditional medicine trade, they are also threatened by habitat loss and competition for food with domestic livestock.